 Honda Civic Review

-The 2014 Honda Civic ranks 12 out of 41 Affordable Small Cars.
+The 2015 Honda Civic ranks 3 out of 27 Affordable Compact Cars.
 This ranking is based on our analysis of published reviews and test drives of the Honda Civic, as well as reliability and safety data.

 Other Cars to Consider

-The five-seat 2014 Honda Civic has front-wheel drive and is available as a sedan or coupe.
-There are three trims: LX, EX and EX-L. The Honda Civic Hybrid is reviewed separately.
-The base Civic has a four-cylinder engine and a five-speed manual transmission, and a CVT is available.
+The 2015 Honda Civic seats five, has front-wheel drive and is available as a sedan or coupe.
+There are six trims: LX, HF, SE, EX, EX-L and Si.
+The Honda Civic Hybrid is reviewed separately.
+The base Civic has a four-cylinder engine and a five-speed manual transmission.
+A continuously variable transmission (CVT) is optional.
 The Honda Civic was redesigned for the 2012 model year, received interior updates in 2013 and an optional CVT in 2014.
-Since there haven’t been any other major changes, this overview uses applicable research and reviews from the 2012 to 2014 model years.
+Aside from those changes, the Civic carries over into 2015 largely unchanged.
+As a result, this overview uses applicable research and reviews from the 2012 to 2015 model years.

 Next Steps: Honda Civic

 - View the best prices for the 2015 Honda Civic

 - Calculate monthly payment and apply for a loan

 - See what others paid for the 2015 Honda Civic

 - Search used Honda Civic for sale (21,845 listings)